Ironton Railroad

-Origins and construction
+History

-The railroad was originally incorporated on March 4, 1859, to run from Ballietsville to a connection with the Lehigh Valley Railroad or the Catasauqua and Fogelsville Railroad.
+The railroad was originally incorporated on March 4, 1859, to run from Balliettsville to a connection with the Lehigh Valley Railroad or the Catasauqua and Fogelsville Railroad.
 The charter also allowed the railroad to own land along the right-of-way containing iron ore or limestone.
-Its charter was amended on May 16, 1861, to change the terminus from Ballietsville to Ironton, and was also given the power to buy connecting branch railroads and lay its own branches of up to 6 mi to iron ore mines.
+Its charter was amended on May 16, 1861, to change the terminus from Balliettsville to Ironton, and was also given the power to buy connecting branch railroads and lay its own branches of up to 6 mi to iron ore mines.

 The principal reason for building the railroad was to haul iron ore from the mines at Ironton to iron furnaces along the Lehigh River.
 The rapid growth of the Lehigh Valley iron industry during the 1850s had resulted in a mining boom, but the heavy ore traffic was highly destructive to local roads.
 The Catasauqua and Fogelsville Railroad had already been built further to the south in the late 1850s to bring ore to furnaces of the Thomas Iron Company and the Lehigh Crane Iron Company.
 Shortly after its incorporation, the railroad made a contract with Tinsley Jeter, who owned one of the large mines at Ironton, to construct the railroad.
 For a fixed payment, he agreed to build the railroad, which also purchased his iron mines.
 The railroad was leased to Jeter for three years from January 1, 1860.

 The railroad was surveyed by George B. Roberts, later president of the Pennsylvania Railroad.
 Grading began at Ironton on 2 August 1859, and rails were laid by the end of January 1860.
 The ballasting of the railroad could not be finished until spring, and the first train ran on 24 May 1860.
 Regular service began in July or August.
 At the beginning of 1861, Roberts was elected one of the directors; Jay Cooke and his partner EW Clark, who financed the railroad, were also directors.